-We would like to see the FIR filter, FFT, IFFT, and PitchAdjust modules in the hierarchy report to know how much of the total resources each module takes, so we should add the synthesis pragma to those modules.
+We would like to create synthesis boundaries for all of the components of our pipeline to understand their individual resources utilizations and timings.
 The problem is, you can't add a synthesis boundary to a polymorphic module, because the underlying Verilog language doesn't support polymorphism the way Bluespec does.
 Instead of placing a synthesis boundary on a polymorphic module, we must wrap the polymorphic module in a non-polymorphic module specific to the instantiation we need and put the synthesis boundary around that.